 - Please ensure your child has used the bathroom before their class starts.
 Coaches frequently taking children to the bathroom, interrupts training and we would prefer to keep this at a minimum

-- Gymnasts should wear leotard or tracksuit, leggings, shorts, tucked-in t-shirt and be in bare feet or gymnastics shoes only.
+- Gymnasts should wear leotard or tracksuit, leggings, shorts, tucked-in t-shirt and bare feet or gymnastics shoes (strongly recommended) only.
 Swim socks, socks with grips, crop tops and bare midriffs are not appropriate.
 If your child has a verruca, this must be covered with athletic tape (available in Boots) or gymnastics shoes, plasters will fall off.
 Long hair should be tied up & no jewellery, watches or items in their pockets.
 Children arriving to class in denims, dresses, costumes, ballet pumps or face paints may not be allowed to participate.

 - Bring a drink to every class and no food (except camps)

 - Our classes for young children are a lot of fun and we want to ensure that all our participants are safe and ready to learn the wonderful sport of gymnastics – Before signing up for classes, children must be toilet trained, able to stay with their coach and follow directions.
 Although it’s natural to be a little shy starting off, kids must be happy to participate without parents.
 All classes/all age groups are drop-in classes.
 Parents may not stay in the hall/gym area during training session, unless invited to do so, by coach.
 Where available, parents can watch the fun from viewing area